Dr Robert Smith

 Unraveling the tales of the past

-Associate Professor Ros Smith examines the contribution of female writers to the culture of the early modern era.
+Professor Ros Smith examines the contribution of female writers to the culture of the early modern era.

-"It was exciting and cutting-edge work because there was hardly anyone doing it.
+"When I started researching in this field, it was exciting and cutting-edge work because there was hardly anyone doing it.
 I wanted to understand, from a feminist perspective, what early modern women's writing can tell us about gender and culture in the Renaissance and across the ages."

 "Women have always been half the population, but their contribution to the literature of the past was once thought to be negligible.
 My work, alongside that of others in the field, has discovered that women did write an enormous amount in the early modern period, in a variety of forms from private letters to major published romances."

-"Prior to the establishment of the network, scholars working in the field of early modern women's writing in Australia were quite isolated and disconnected," Associate Professor Smith said.
+"Prior to the establishment of the network, scholars working in the field of early modern women's writing in Australia were quite isolated and disconnected," Professor Smith said.

 Dr Robert Smith